 With experience, you could progress to a supervisor role, or move into related work like bench joinery, shopfitting or kitchen and bathroom installation.

-You can get more details about how to become a wood machinist from Go Construct.Data from National Careers Service.
+You can get more details about how to become a wood machinist from Go Construct.Powered by Pathways.